david-wolgemuth/david-wolgemuth.github.io/_posts/2018-06-02-artists-you-may-like.md

 ---
 layout: post
 title:  Artists You May Like
-date:   2018-06-05
+date:   2018-06-02
 categories: sql data_structures algorithms rails
 ---

-How does a company like Spotify provide artists similar to those you like?
-(Because you like "Hans Zimmer", you may also like "Harry Gregson-Williams")
+Because you like "Hans Zimmer", you may also like "Harry Gregson-Williams."
+How did you know that Spotify??

 Below I have outlined the first approach that comes to mind: